Why is calcium important to young bones?

-The Oregon Dairy Council's website offers a wealth of information for educators and families.
-They offer tips, advice, worksheets and materials with topics like lactose intolerence, healthy bones, cooking and the food pyramid.
-Check it out at:
+The Oregon Dairy Council’s website offers a wealth of information for educators and families.
+They offer tips, advice, worksheets and materials with topics like lactose intolerance, healthy bones, cooking and the food pyramid.
+Check out:

 Information about maintaining a healthy weight can be found here: the National Institute of Diabetes and Digestive and Kidney Diseases fact sheet titled, Weight-loss and Nutrition Myths, at win.niddk.nih.gov/ publications/PDFs/Myths.pdf.